auth0/docs/articles/applications/index.md

 ## Manage client secrets

-You can [rotate an app's Client Secret](/dashboard/guides/applications/rotate-client-secret)  using the Auth0 Dashboard or the [Management API](/api/management/guides/applications/rotate-client-secret).
+You can [rotate an app's Client Secret](/dashboard/guides/applications/rotate-client-secret)  using the Auth0 Dashboard or the [Management API](/api/management/guides/applications/rotate-client-secret)

+## Grant types

+Auth0 provides many different authentication and authorization grant types or *flows* and allows you to indicate which grant types are appropriate based on the `grant_types` property of your Auth0-registered app.
+See [Application Grant Types](/applications/concepts/application-grant-types) for more details.